-No Series 2017A Bond or Series 2017B Bond shall be valid for any purpose or shall be entitled to any right or benefit under the Indenture unless there shall be endorsed on such Bond a Certificate of Authentication, duly executed by the Trustee, substantially in the form set forth in the Form of Bond included in the Indenture as Exhibit A-1 and Exhibit A-2 respectively attached to the Indenture.
-Such executed Certificate of Authentication by the Trustee upon any such Bond shall be conclusive evidence that such Bond has been authenticated and delivered under the Series 2017 Indenture.
-The Trustee's Certificate of Authentication on any Bond shall be deemed to have been executed by it if signed by an authorized signatory of the Trustee, but it shall not be necessary that the same person sign the Certificate of Authentication on all of the Series 2017 Bonds issued under the Indenture.
+No Series 2018A Bond or Series 2018B Bond shall be valid for any purpose or shall be entitled to any right or benefit under the Series 2018 Indenture unless there shall be endorsed on such Bond a Certificate of Authentication, duly executed by the Trustee, substantially in the form set forth in the Form of Bond included in the Series 2018 Indenture as exhibits attached to the Series 2018 Indenture.
+Such executed Certificate of Authentication by the Trustee upon any such Bond shall be conclusive evidence that such Bond has been authenticated and delivered under the Series 2018 Indenture.
+The Trustee's Certificate of Authentication on any Bond shall be deemed to have been executed by it if signed by an authorized signatory of the Trustee, but it shall not be necessary that the same person sign the Certificate of Authentication on all of the Series 2018 Bonds issued under the Series 2018 Indenture.